-During 2014/15 the supply of energy to customers was disrupted by two major storm events which met Ofgem's 'exceptional event' exclusion criterion; both were wind and gale storms in January 2015.
-The underlying CML and CI are estimated at 34.2 and 46.7 respectively for the year to 31 March 2015.
-These values will be validated and confirmed by Ofgem in their final direction in relation to the 2014/15 storm events, due to be published in December 2015.
-During 2013/14 there were three exceptional storm events.
+During 2014/15 the supply of energy to customers was disrupted by one major storm event which met Ofgem's 'exceptional event' exclusion criterion; a lightning storm in October 2014.
+The underlying CML and CI are estimated at 36.2 and 32.9 respectively for the year to 31 March 2015.
+These values are still to be validated and confirmed by Ofgem in their final direction in relation to the 2014/15 storm event, due to be published in December 2015.
+During 2013/14 there were four exceptional storm events.

 The 'broader customer service measure' combines the results of a detailed customer satisfaction survey, a complaints metric and stakeholder engagement.
-For the 2014/15 regulatory year, within the customer satisfaction survey element the company was ranked 9th out of 14 DNO's with an overall score of 8.4 out of 10.
-The penalty for the company's performance was £0.5 million.
+For the 2014/15 regulatory year, within the customer satisfaction survey element the company was ranked 8th out of 14 DNO's with an overall score of 8.4 out of 10.
+The penalty for the company's performance is £0.4 million.